unclepomedev/blender_savepoints/README.md

    - To restore this version as the main file, click **Save as Parent**.
    - To return to your original file without saving changes, click **Return to Parent**.
    - A backup of the previous main file will be saved in the history folder (e.g., `.Project_history/Project.blend.123456.bak`).

+5. **Auto Save**:
+   - Configure auto-save settings directly in the panel.
+   - Toggle on/off and set the interval (minimum 1 minute).
+   - Auto-save overwrites a single "autosave" slot, so your history list doesn't get cluttered.

 ## Testing